 Digital Commerce and Content landscape is changing.
 Third-Party Scripts have proliferated all sorts of use cases from analytics to personalization to live-chat to product reviews and the list goes on.
 So much so that before, if 90% of the programming was 1st party now, it's almost becoming the opposite.

 It is an age of services.
 The world is adopting Microservices.
 Such loose coupling across multiple systems gets consolidated on the front-end using Third-Party Scripts.
-In some architectures, the original platform has decoupled its internal functional elements as if they are Third-Parties.
-A single page can have more than 100 third-party requests and it would not be an outlier.
+In some architectures, the original platform has decoupled its internal functional elements as if they are Third Parties.
+A single page can have more than 100 third-party requests, and it would not be an outlier.

 They have a downside too in the sense they leak information on the page to the third-party vendors while opening up vulnerabilities for Cross-Site-Scripting attacks.
 Poor User-Experience undoubtedly reduces the bottom-line of any digital property.
 Third-Party Scripts add functional value to the site; however, they need to be managed effectively to yield gains.